Issak Tavior: Career

 Tavior performed recitals at various radio stations in Europe, including ones in Amsterdam, Brussels, Geneva, Zurich, Munich, Dublin and Frankfurt.
 He also appeared as a solo pianist with the Kol Israel Symphony Orchestra (now renamed Jerusalem Symphony Orchestra), the Haifa Symphony Orchestra, Mozarteum Orchestra Salzburg and Radio Lugano.

 Tavior recorded several select compositions by Beethoven, Chopin, Brahms, Bach, Mussorgsky, Liszt and others.
 In 1983, Tavior appeared at New York University in a concert marking Brahms's 150th birthday, where he played some of the composer's works.
-In 1985 he both lectured and performanced at the University of Nuremberg on the subject of music history.
+In 1985 he both lectured and performed at the University of Nuremberg on the subject of music history.
 Likewise, Tavior appeared at a series of recitals in many cities in Germany and the United States.

 Tavior taught music in a number of high schools in Israel and conducted numerous choirs.
 He managed and directed the Hebrew University of Jerusalem Orchestra from 1971 to 1974.
 In 1975 Tavior co-founded the Karmiel Music Conservatory in Israel.
 In the late 1970s Tavior led an orchestra in Carmiel, Israel, funded by the national government and the Galilee Project with the aim of encouraging development in the region.

 In 1980, Tavior was appointed the manager of the Upper Galilee Music Festival in Kibbutz Kfar Blum for the year.
 Tavior lectured on music at Haifa University from 1989–1997.